 Disaggregation of UK emissions across the DAs is based on local data from road traffic surveys run by the UK Department for Transport and the Department for Regional Development in Northern Ireland.
 Vehicle kilometre figures for different vehicle types and road types are combined with fuel consumption or emission factors.
-The vehicle kilometre data are also subject to uncertainty, but do show a consistent growth in traffic across all the regions.
+The vehicle kilometre data are also subject to uncertainty, but have shown a consistent growth in traffic across all the regions up to 2007.
+Traffic levels actually decreased slightly between 2007 and 2008.